Nass2912/JsTheWeirdParts/README.md

             };
             the position of the constant a in our function named test gives us an idea on when and where it is going to be available ( scoping).
 And if not available inside of that function test, it rolls back to the outer lexical environment and so on till it finds the constant a .
         Execution Context -
             Imagine a js file that actually does something meaningful.
 It most probably have multiple functions and/or variables.
-The execution context gets created whenever we run our js file and kindof manages the lexical environments and more called the golbal exectuion context.
+The execution context gets created whenever we run our js file and kindof manages the lexical environments and the golbal exectuion context.
 Their are 2 types of execution context, the first one is global and the second one is function execution context and basically is called and created when a function runs.

             The Global EC(execution context) contains two things by default. rather javascript create them for us.
 It is the global object and the 'this' keyword.
-The global object (key vale pairs) being anything not inside a function, be it a variable or a function decalration like our test function above.
+The global object (key value pairs) being anything not inside a function, be it a variable or a function decalration like our test function above.
 The this keyword is a variable that denotes the actual EC we are into.
         Hoisting and EC-
             Hoisting is the process whereby the JS engine allocates space in memory for all variables and functions that is declared and created in the entire EC, so it can access them when the code is executed.
 All of this happens during the creation phase of the EC.
             During the exection phase is when for example variables are assigned values.